Floribunda1/Floribunda1/README.md

 ## Hi there, I'm Floribunda 😋

-a noob fe developer, sometimes a little lazy
+a noob fe developer, nice to see you